JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 Keep reducing humidity in mind when you're picking a storage container for your seeds, as well.
 Jars, tin containers with clear tops, sealable seed packages, and repurposed spice shakers are all great options.
 If you use a plastic bag, throw in some rice or one of those little desiccant packs that come in shoe boxes and new purses to absorb excess humidity.

 If you're using seeds envelopes or plastic bags, store these inside an airtight container.
 I've used a recipe card box, a metal toolbox, and a box made from cedar fence planks.
+Now, I have a large seed saving box from the Gardenary shop that I love.
 Consider writing the date of expected expiration on each seed packet.

 How to Prevent Having a Bunch of Seeds That Expire